 (C) a person that is taking medication before bedtime which will make it difficult for a staff member to arouse the person quickly.

-(2) The method of determining the evacuation capability of residents under NFPA 101, Chapter 32 or 33 , is by rating each resident and each staff member to determine an evacuation difficulty score (E-score).
+(2) The method of determining the evacuation capability of residents under NFPA 101, Chapter 32, New Residential Board and Care Occupancies or Chapter 33, Existing Residential Board and Care Occupancies, is by rating each resident and each staff member to determine an evacuation difficulty score (E-score).
 If the E-score is 1.5 or less, the evacuation capability of the facility is prompt, greater than 1.5 to five is slow, greater than five is impractical.
-The worksheets to be completed are located in NFPA 101A, Guide on Alternative Approaches to Life Safety, Chapter 6.
-Intermediate care facilities for persons with an intellectual disability (ICF/ID) with 16 beds or less must meet the evacuation requirement for their designated Chapter 32or 33rating.
-The ratings and their requirements follow:
+The worksheets to be completed are located in NFPA 101A, Chapter 6, Evacuation Capability Determination for Board and Care Occupancies.
+Facilities with capacity for 16 residents or less must meet the evacuation requirement for their designated Chapter 32, New Residential Board and Care Occupancies or Chapter 33, Existing Residential Board and Care Occupancies rating.
+The ratings and their requirements are as follows :

 (A) Impractical rating.